Updated: Jan 21

 Somewhere in Chapter 1: Kara walked toward the great forest.
 The trees were clustered so close together that they resembled a woody wall of the fortress that was the troll lands.

 Somewhere in Chapter 6: Jake looked back at the forest as he exited through the last tree line.
-The further he rode away from to wood, the more it revealed itself as a dark divider between lands.
+The further he rode away from the wood, the more it revealed itself as a dark divider between lands.

 Is it obvious what the problem is?